lonelydomino/animelist/spec.md

 - [ ] add back button to edit page
 - [ ] no search results text on search page
 - [ ] double check validations for edits
+- [ ] initialize lists with no description text?
+- [ ] implemente delete anime from lists

 - Profile page(show) mostly complete.
 Maybe make it auto adjust profile card width to account for larger bios. edit button takes you back up and makes you click edit a 2nd time